vtrlx/lgi/docs/gtk.md

 `Gtk.TreeView` and related classes like `Gtk.TreeModel` are one of the most complicated objects in the whole `Gtk`.
-LuaGObject adds some overrides to simplify the work with them.
+LuaGObject adds some overrides to simplify working with them.

 ### Gtk.TreeModel

 LuaGObject supports direct indexing of treemodel instances by iterators (i.e. `Gtk.TreeIter` instances).
-To get value at specified column number, index the resulting value again with column number.
+To get a value at the specified column number, index the resulting value again with the column number.
 Note that although `Gtk` uses 0-based column numbers, LuaGObject remaps them to 1-based numbers, because working with 1-based arrays is much more natural for Lua.

-Another extension provided by LuaGObject is `Gtk.TreeModel:pairs([parent_iter])` method for Lua-native iteration of the model.
-This method returns 3 values suitable to pass to generic `for`, so that standard Lua iteration protocol can be used.
-See the example in the next chapter which uses this technique.
+Another extension provided by LuaGObject is the `Gtk.TreeModel:pairs([parent_iter])` method for Lua-native iteration of the model.
+This method returns 3 values suitable to pass to the generic `for` loop, so that standard Lua iteration protocol can be used.
+See the example in the next section to learn how to use this.

 ### Gtk.ListStore and Gtk.TreeStore

-Standard `Gtk.TreeModel` implementations, `Gtk.ListStore` and
+The standard `Gtk.TreeModel` implementations, `Gtk.ListStore` and
-`Gtk.TreeStore` extend the concept of indexing model instance with iterators also to writing values.
-Indexing resulting value with 1-based column number allows writing individual values, while assigning the table containing column-keyed values allows assigning multiple values at once.
-Following example illustrates all these
+`Gtk.TreeStore` extend the concept of an indexing model instance with iterators to writing values as well.
+Indexing resultings value with a 1-based column number allows writing individual values, while assigning a table containing column-keyed values allows assigning multiple values at once.
+The following example illustrates all these techniques:
-techniques:

     local PersonColumn = { NAME = 1, AGE = 2, EMPLOYEE = 3 }
     local store = Gtk.ListStore.new {